rigelminer/rigel/README.md

           Examples:
           --temp-limit tc[60-70]
-              stops the GPU when its core temperature reaches 70 degrees celsius and resumes mining when it cools down to 60 degrees
+              stops the GPU when its core temperature reaches 70 degrees Celsius and resumes mining when it cools down to 60 degrees

           --temp-limit tm[105-115]
-              stops the GPU when its memory temperature reaches 115 degrees celsius and resumes mining when it cools down to 60 degrees
+              stops the GPU when its memory temperature reaches 115 degrees Celsius and resumes mining when it cools down to 105 degrees

           --temp-limit tc[60-70]tm[105-115]
               enables both core and memory temperature limits